 Make sure to change the water in trays to avoid mosquito larvae, since some smarter or luckier mosquitoes just won’t choose to land on the Byblis before laying eggs.
 If you keep the pots in cups though, like I do, you won’t have this problem.
 I’d still recommend changing the water once in a while to “flush” the potting medium though.

-Unlike other carnivorous plants, I discovered that Byblis guehoi can live on regular tap water.
-However, I would recommend using rain, distilled, or run-off water (or RO water, which drips from your airconditioner or pools from the condensation of a cold drink) from the top to “flush” out potential mineral build-up.
+Unlike other carnivorous plants, I discovered that Byblis guehoi can live for a time on regular tap water.
+However, I would recommend using rain, distilled, or reverse-osmosis water (RO water, which drips from your airconditioner or pools from the condensation of a cold drink) from the top to “flush” out potential mineral build-up.
 You can do this every week or so, or when you have this kind of water available.

 Use the right potting medium

-For potting medium, I use peat moss mixed with perlite.
+For potting medium, I use thoroughly rinsed cocopeat mixed with perlite.
 Some growers use sphagnum moss.
-Both share the property of being mineral free while lacking any nutrients; these burn the roots of carnivorous plants, which adapted to nutrient-less soil by consuming insects.
+Both share the property of being mineral-free while lacking any nutrients; these burn the roots of carnivorous plants, which adapted to nutrient-less soil by consuming insects.

 This also means that Byblis and other carnivorous plants do not need and should not be fertilized.
 The only fertilizer recommended at all is Maxsea, but even then it has to be very heavily diluted (1/4 of a teaspoon to a gallon) and is only lightly misted on a carnivorous plant like Byblis every two weeks.

 Like most carnivorous plants, Byblis don’t really need to be fed.
 Just leave them outside and they’ll catch bugs on their own.
 However, for faster growth, you can use diluted Maxsea like I mentioned above, or even fish food like flakes, pellets, or blood worms.
 You can find details on how to do this here.